kleinfreund/retrieve/README.md

 ##### `beforeRequestHandlers` (optional)

-Processed right before a request is sent (i.e. before calling `fetch`).
+Run right before a request is sent (i.e. before calling `fetch`).
 Allows making changes to the parameters passed to `fetch` after they've been processed by `retrieve`.
+Also allows skipping the call to `fetch` entirely.

+Exceptions during the processing of a before request handler are not caught.

+A before request handler can have one of two results:

+- proceeding with the execution of `retrieve` like normal
+- altering the normal execution of `retrieve` to avoid making the call to `fetch` entirely (indicated by returning a `Response` object)

+When returning a `Response` object in a before request handler, the call to `fetch` is skipped entirely and the subsequent execution of `retrieve` uses the `Response` object for all further logic.

 **Example**: